Tie on a red ribbon in support of sober driving during the holiday season.

 Our red ribbon is a small but powerful symbol of the wearers’ commitment to sober driving, and reminds us all that the deaths and injuries resulting from impairment-related crashes are needless and preventable.

-Project Red Ribbon targets the Christmas and New Year holiday season because it is the busiest time of year on most social calendars.
-With lots of holiday parties and events on the go, the risk for impaired driving is especially high at this time of year.
+Project Red Ribbon targets the Christmas and New Year holiday season because it is usually the busiest time of year on most social calendars.
+Even though holiday parties and events may be more limited this year due to the COVID-19 pandemic, the risk for impaired driving remains.

 MADD Canada, our Chapters and Community Leaders, and our sponsors and supporters hope the red ribbon will serve as a reminder to:

 - Never drive impaired or ride with an impaired driver.

 - Plan ahead if you’re going to be drinking.
 Take a cab or bus, arrange a designated driver or plan to stay over.

 - Call 911 if you see a driver you suspect is impaired.

 Show Your Support for Project Red Ribbon